Mirror-mediated cooling: a paradigm for particle cooling via the retarded dipole force: Introduction

-The revolution in atomic physics brought about by the Doppler cooling of atoms~\cite{Haensch 75} and ions~\cite{Wineland 75}, the magneto-optical trap~\cite{Raab 87}, and sub-Doppler cooling mechanisms~\cite{Lett 88,Dalibard 89,Ungar 89}, has prompted the proposal of further schemes~\cite{Zaugg 94,Soeding 97,Horak 98,Horak 97,Vuletic 00,Vuletic 03,Kruse 03,Elsaesser 03} which might extend the ultracold domain to a broader range of species.
-In contrast to the initial reliance upon the scattering force of resonant radiation, these more recent schemes have largely been based upon the optical dipole force~\cite{Ashkin 70,Ashkin 78} that results when there is a spatially-varying interaction with off-resonant illumination.
-Greatly developed as a powerful and flexible means of {\em tweezing} atoms and microscopic particles~\cite{Dholakia 08}, the dipole force is at heart conservative and incapable of cooling; when coupled to a dissipative component or otherwise invested with a non-Markovian character, however, it too can form the basis of a cooling mechanism.
+The atomic physics revolution brought by the Doppler cooling of atoms\cite{haensch75} and ions\cite{wineland75a}, the magneto-optical trap\cite{raab87}, and sub-Doppler cooling\cite{lett 88,dalibard 89,ungar 89}, has prompted the proposal of further schemes\cite{zaugg94,soeding97,horak97,hechenblaikner98,horak98,vuletic00,chan03,kruse03,elsaesser03} to extend the ultracold domain to a wider range of species.
+Unlike the early reliance upon the scattering force of resonant radiation, these later schemes have largely used the optical dipole force\cite{ashkin70,ashkin78} that results from a spatially-varying interaction with off-resonant illumination.
+A powerful and flexible means of tweezing atoms and particles\cite{dholakia08}, the dipole force is at heart conservative and incapable of cooling; when coupled to a dissipative component or otherwise invested with a non-Markovian character, however, it too can form the basis of a cooling mechanism\cite{braginskii67,braginskii70}.

-An interesting category of forces to have received much recent interest is that in which an atom or ensemble is both trapped by, but can also affect, the field within an optical cavity, resulting in a cavity-mediated cooling force~\cite{Horak 97,Vuletic 00,Vuletic 03,Kruse 03,Elsaesser 03}.
-As with the cooling of a particle as it moves through a polarization gradient~\cite{Dalibard 89}, intensity variation~\cite{Ungar 89}, speckle field~\cite{Horak 98} or bichromatic standing wave~\cite{Soeding 97}, it is a retarded dependence of the atom-field interaction upon the atom's position which gives a dissipative, velocity-dependent component to the otherwise conservative trapping force.
-Whereas the retardation in the latter cases results from non-adiabatic decay of atomic state populations, however, in cavity-mediated cooling it is caused by decay of the optical field to which the atom is coupled.